Patricia McGuire: Boards and other activities

 McGuire is currently a member of the boards of directors of the Greater Washington Board of Trade, the Washington Hospital Center, the Washington Metropolitan Consortium of Universities, the National Defense Intelligence College, the Women’s College Coalition, the UNIFI Mutual Holding Company and Acacia Life Insurance Company, and Goodwill of Greater Washington.
 She is slated to join the boards of the American Council on Education and United Educators in 2008.
 She serves on advisory boards and committees of the Girl Scouts of the USA of the Nation’s Capital and the National Postsecondary Education Cooperative of the U.S. Department of Education.
 Prior service includes the boards of the Eugene and Agnes Meyer Foundation, the National Association of Independent Colleges and Universities, and Elderhostel, as well as vice chair of the Commission on Higher Education of the Middle States Association, and chair of the Commission on Lifelong Learning of the American Council on Education.

-In 2006, McGuire served on the independent advisory panel on governance for the American Red Cross.
+In 2006, she served on the independent advisory panel on governance for the American Red Cross.
 In 2000, D. C. Mayor Anthony Williams and the D.C.
-Financial Control Board appointed President McGuire to a special term on the Education Advisory Committee overseeing the D.C.
+Financial Control Board appointed her to a special term on the Education Advisory Committee overseeing the D.C.
 Public Schools.
-In June 1998, Treasury Secretary Robert Rubin appointed McGuire to serve as a member of the first-ever citizens’ advisory panel on coinage, the 8-member Dollar Coin Design Advisory Committee, which recommended the image of Sacagawea for the new dollar coin.
+In June 1998, Treasury Secretary Robert Rubin appointed her to serve as a member of the first-ever citizens’ advisory panel on coinage, the 8-member Dollar Coin Design Advisory Committee, which recommended the image of Sacagawea for the new dollar coin.

 Honors and awards

-McGuire holds honorary doctorates from Georgetown University, the College of New Rochelle, and the College of St. Elizabeth.
-In 2007 the Greater Washington Board of Trade honored McGuire as the “Leader of the Years,” one of only six women ever to receive this annual award from this regional business organization.
+She holds honorary doctorates from Georgetown University, the College of New Rochelle, and the College of St. Elizabeth.
+In 2007 the Greater Washington Board of Trade honored her as the “Leader of the Years,” one of only six women ever to receive this annual award from this regional business organization.
 Washingtonian magazine named her a Washingtonian of the Year in 1993; Washingtonian has also recognized her on lists of the “100 Most Powerful Women in Washington” and “150 Most Powerful People in Washington”.
 The Washington Business Journal included her among the Women Who Mean Business award recipients in 2006.
 She has received honors and awards from the Girl Scouts of the Nation's Capital, Gallaudet University, the Ignatian Solidarity Network, Ward 5 in Washington, and other civic and educational organizations.

 Testimony, speeches and articles

-President McGuire has given testimony before US Senate and House committees on a range of topics in higher education.
+She has given testimony before US Senate and House committees on a range of topics in higher education.
 She writes and speaks on a wide variety of topics concerning higher education and her articles have appeared in The Wall Street Journal, The Washington Post, The Baltimore Sun, Trusteeship, the LA Times and other publications.
 Unique among presidents in the Washington region, she also maintains a blog on Trinity's website through which she offers commentary on contemporary issues.